maxnd/mxMarkEdit/README.md

   ◆ second level item (indented by two spaces);
 ```

-Note that the items beginning with the synbols are not recognised as list items in Markdown, and will not be exported by Pandoc as such.
+Note that the items beginning with the symbols are not recognised as list items in Markdown, and will not be exported by Pandoc as such.
 So, being simple paragraphs, the items must be separated by an empty line to be exported as many paragraphs and not as one single paragraph.

 It's possible to switch the search content with the replace one in the search and replace function to restore the original formatting of the document.

+To simplify the process, keep the presentation in standard Markdown format, to be able to export it with Pandoc without any trouble, and then create a copy of it optimised for mxMarkEdit with the menu item `Tools` - `Optimise presentation...` if it has to be presented with mxMarkEdit.

 ## Files management